 The Universal Law of Oneness tells “Everything is connected and shares the same source.”

-We need to be very careful with the belief of that we are the only person on the entire planet who are dealing with whatever we are dealing with.
+We need to be very careful with the belief that we are the only person on the entire planet who is dealing with whatever we are dealing with.
 No matter how rare your situation is, there will always be someone in the same situation.